 Tongue-tie division involves cutting the short, tight piece of skin connecting the underside of the tongue to the floor of the mouth.
 It’s a simple and almost painless procedure that usually resolves feeding problems straight away.

-The National Institute for Health and Care Excellence (NICE) supports the use of tongue-tie division, as it is safe and there is evidence it can improve breastfeeding.
+The National Institute for Health and Care Excellence (NICE) supports the use of tongue-tie division.
+It is safe and there is evidence it can improve breastfeeding.